tldr-pages/tldr/pages/common/fd.md

 # fd

-> A simple, fast and user-friendly alternative to "find".
+> A simple, fast and user-friendly alternative to `find`.

 - Find files matching the given pattern in the current directory: